1. Vanillekipferln (vanilla crescents)

 7. Heidesand (heather sand)

 These Lower-Saxon crumbly biscuits have an addictive buttery flavour.
-Traditionally just made from a light-coloured cookie-dough - that's why they're named after sand - there are now many different variations on the recipe, such as the chocolatey ones pictures above.
+Traditionally just made from a light-coloured cookie-dough - that's why they're named after sand.

 The Daring Gourmet also has a recipe with step-by-step pictures for a more traditional Heidesand.